nathanlogus/kalah/README.md

   * Code instrumentation to collect service metrics (CPU and Memory usage, etc.) and forwarding to services like Elasticsearch or Grafana for data visualization;
   * Implementation of caching systems like Redis to improve performance of the system;
   * New implementations should consider a microservices architecture in order to be scalable to manage as much users/game sessions in parallel as possible;
+  * Add more code coverage on unit testing;

 * `General`:
   * Project build, versioning and deployment automatization using any CI/CD service;